openeuropa/oe_newsroom/README.md

 # OpenEuropa oe_newsroom

-The OpenEuropa oe_newsroom provides ...`[One Paragraph of project description goes here]`
+The OpenEuropa oe_newsroom provides integration with newsroom newsletter and notification.

+For usage please read the following readme file: [README.usage.md](README.usage.md) For development continue to read the current.

 ## Development setup